-Because of the adverse financial effects most of us have experienced the past two and a half months, more now than ever before:
+Because of the adverse financial effects most of us have experienced the past seven and a half months, more now than ever before:

 We need our marketing to flat-out WORK.

 None of us can afford any money out the door that doesn’t yield leads, new customers, and revenue.

 And although that was true before 2020 started, I’m also laser-focused on making sure every marketing dollar counts…

 Which got me thinking that this was a super important topic, one that I want to address directly and in-person…

 First, I want to clarify one quick thing:

 Marketing response and response rates are not the same thing.